openstack-archive/cookbook-openstack-common/README.md

 Data Bags
 =========

 This cookbook containes Libraries to work with passwords and secrets in databags.
 Databags can be unencrypted ( for dev ) or encrypted ( for prod ).
+In addition to traditionally encrypted data bags they can also be created as chef-vault items.
+To read more about chef-vault and how to use it, go to https://docs.getchef.com/chef_vault.html.

 Documentation for Attributes for selecting databag format can be found in the attributes section of this cookbook.